robwierzbowski/gulp-intermediate/recipes.md

 ## Jekyll

 [Jekyll](http://jekyllrb.com) is a static site builder written in Ruby.
-It requires access to files on disk in order to run, making it incompatible with streams.
-But, gulp-intermediate allows you to use Jekyll with gulp relatively easily.
+It requires access to files on disk in order to run, making it incompatible with streams. gulp-intermediate allows you to use Jekyll with gulp relatively easily.

 ### Directory structure